GKopanidis/ci-pp4-hwblog/README.md

 ### Features Planned

-- Users can post content themselves, which will be displayed after approval
+- **User-Generated Content:** Enable users to create and submit their own content, which will be published upon approval by administrators.

-- Social Media Login
+- **Social Media Login:** Implement functionality for users to authenticate and login using their social media accounts, enhancing convenience and accessibility.

-- Newsletter
+- **Newsletter Integration:** Integrate a newsletter feature to allow users to subscribe and receive regular updates, fostering engagement and communication.

 ## Design